Flori-87/datamad0320/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 * Which industry will you seek employment in?
 I will seek in Lilly, Roche, GSK, BMS...
 * What will your future role look like?
-I would like to work as a data analyst or data science in a pharmaceutical company to investigate about the effects of new drugs through data from experiments.
+I would like to work as a data analyst or data science in a pharmaceutical company to investigate about the effects of new
-* What is your career goal?
-My career goal is to work in a company whose values are teamwork, effort, flexibility...